 “Kate, my sister, I told you, Tommy.
 She knows the bouncer.”
 I’m sure she knows him the same way me and Tommy and a hell of a lot of other guys know Candace.
 “Where’s Marie?”

 Clearly, she’s done this before, but I’m not interested in her stripper moves or her fluffy lips like the rounded edges of Ursula’s pancakes.
 I don’t even care about all the exotic, olive-skinned, belly-shirt and leather-pants-wearing girls with the moves that would make Britney Spears uncomfortable.
 I’m not interested in any of them at all.
-And it’s because Ant’s the only one dancing in my head.
+I don’t give a shit about Ms. Benevo or even Pete right now.
+And it’s because Ant’s still the only one dancing in my head.

 How bad I was at kissing, I remember, that first time down the block from her house – our first date, my first kiss – our lips lagging like five-dollar bootlegs.
 Whenever I opened my mouth, hers was closed.
 At one point, I almost ate her nose.
 Makes sense since the only female I’d ever kissed was my Great Aunt Susan.
 Accidentally.

 “Lilly!
 The song!
 Lilly!”
 Becky’s practically convulsing.